Free Lesson Plans for Teachers

 Department of Environmental Services Educational Tools Web Site: This site includes some awesome downloadable classroom workbooks, including coloring activity books and a Recycled Art Project Guide.
 For more information or to get copies of materials, please contact Michael O’Keefe, email@example.com.

 Hanahau`oli School’s Professional Development Center offers a variety of workshops for public and private school teachers in Hawaii.
 Topics include making connections with art and technology, learning more about thematic instruction, and more.
 Download their flyer here.

 Instructions for No-Sew T-Shirt Aprons – download these step-by-step instructions for making t-shirt aprons with your students!
 Works best with regular crew-neck t-shirts.

-Ocean Commotion Coloring Book – This adorable coloring book was created by Punahou senior Marisa Nagata for her senior service project.
+Ocean Commotion Coloring Book – This adorable coloring book was created by a former Punahou School student Marisa Nagata for her senior service project.
 It’s a fun and creative way for children to learn more about what they can do to protect our oceans.
 Feel free to download and use in your classroom.